 Lisa Çakmak is the associate curator of ancient art.
 She joined the Saint Louis Art Museum in 2010 as the Andrew W. Mellon Fellow for ancient art and previously was the Niarchos Curatorial Fellow at the Museum of Fine Arts, Boston. Çakmak has an undergraduate degree in art and archaeology from Princeton University, a master of arts and doctorate in classical art and archaeology from the University of Michigan, and a master of business administration from the Olin Business School at Washington University in St. Louis.

-As part of the Art Museum’s historic expansion, Lisa installed galleries that highlight the art and architecture of the Roman Empire and showcase the museum’s collection of Near Eastern, Greek and Etruscan art. Çakmak is currently working on the reinstallation of the museum’s Egyptian collection, a project she has led through years of research and planning, including the 2014 CT-scanning of three mummies.
+As part of the Art Museum’s historic expansion, Lisa installed galleries that highlight the art and architecture of the Roman Empire and showcase the museum’s collection of Near Eastern, Greek and Etruscan art. Çakmak curated the 2017 reinstallation of the museum’s Ancient Egyptian collection, a project she led through years of research and planning, including the 2014 CT-scanning of three mummies.

 Expanded, Reimagined Ancient Egyptian Art Galleries

 The technological and cultural sophistication of ancient Egypt produced art and architecture that has inspired wonder for nearly 5,000 years.
 To expand and advance our visitor’s experiences, the Museum has relocated our ancient Egyptian art to a new and larger gallery space.